Bayesian methods to overcome the winner's curse in genetic studies: Introduction

-Motivated by the above observations and the fact that some form of prior information is often available in genetic studies, we propose here a Bayesian framework to further reduce the bias and decrease the variance of the estimates.
-In particular, we focus on the log odds ratio estimates from genome-wide association (GWA) studies via logistic regression analyses of case-control disease status, because most of the current genetic mapping studies adopt the GWA study design.
-We first describe the statistical model in Section 2.
-We prove in Section 3 that there are no unbiased estimators for log odds ratio obtained conditionally on statistical significance.
-We present the Bayesian methodology in Section 4 with detailed discussions on the prior specifications and the advantages of model averaging.
-We assess the performance of the proposed methods in Section 5 via simulation studies and demonstrate their utility in Section 6 using four studies.
-Our concluding remarks are in Section 7.
+Motivated by the above observations and the fact that some form of prior information is often available in genetic studies, we propose here a Bayesian framework to further reduce the bias and decrease the variability in the estimates.
+In particular, we focus on the OR estimates from genome-wide association studies (GWAS) via logistic regression analyses of case-control disease status, because most of the current genetic mapping studies adopt the case-control GWAS design.
+We first describe the statistical model in Section~\ref{sec2}.
+We prove in Section~\ref{sec3} that, conditional on statistical significance, there are no unbiased estimators for the log OR.
+We present the Bayesian methodology in Section~\ref{sec4} with detailed discussions on the prior specifications and the advantages of model averaging.
+We assess the performance of the proposed methods in Section~\ref{sec5} via extensive simulation studies {under a general normal model and specific genetic models.
+We demonstrate the utility of our methods in Section~\ref{sec6} with applications to four different association studies, including a candidate gene study and three GWAS of either binary case-control or quantitative outcomes.} Our concluding remarks are in Section~\ref{sec7}.

-\section{The Statistical Model}
+\section{The statistical model}

-Let $\beta$ refer to the true log odds ratio (LOR), the parameter of interest, for the risk allele of an associated SNP, and $Z$ the statistic for the associate test.
-Following \cite{ghosh:2008ys}, we assume that $Z$ is asymptotically normally distributed and has the form
+Let $\beta$ refer to the true log Odds Ratio (OR), the parameter of interest, for the risk allele of an associated SNP, and $Z$ the statistic of the corresponding association test.
+Following \citet {ghosh2008ys}, we assume that $Z$ is asymptotically normally distributed and has the form

-where $\widehat{\beta}$ is the estimate for $\beta$ from the logistic regression in which the response variable is the affection status of the sample (i.e.\ 0=unaffected and 1=affected by the disease of interest) and the predictor is the SNP genotypes coded additively (i.e.\ 0, 1 or 2 copies of the risk allele), with or without other covariates.
-Without loss of generality, we assume that the minor allele is the risk allele and the alternative of interest is one-sided, i.e.\ $H_0: \mu=0$ vs.\ $H_1: \mu > 0$.
+where $\widehat{\beta}$ is the estimate for $\beta$ from the logistic regression, $\operatorname{logit} (E[Y]) = \alpha+ \beta X$, in which the response variable $Y$ is the affection status of a sample (0 $=$ unaffected and 1 $=$ affected by the disease of interest) and the predictor $X \in\{0,1,2\}$ is the SNP genotype coded additively ($X$ represents the number of copies of the risk allele).
+Other covariates may be also included in the model.
+Without loss of generality, we assume that the minor allele is the risk allele and the alternative of interest is one-sided, that is, $H_0\dvtx \beta=0$ vs. $H_1\dvtx \beta> 0$.
+The association test in this case is based on the Wald test, and if the null hypothesis is rejected, the standard practice is to directly use the $\widehat{\beta}$ from the logistic regression as the estimate for $\beta$.